Frances Xavier Cabrini: The People's Saint

 Includes enlightening interviews with author-scholar Achille Mascheroni, Sr. Joan McGlinchey, MSC, Sr. Bridget Zanin, MSC, Father Richard Fragomeni, artist Meo Carbone, architect Christopher Payne, Sr. Maria Regina Canale, MSC, youth ministers from the Archdiocese of Chicago, and new immigrants establishing strong faith communities.
 With a special appearance by Il Grande Coro di Roma, conducted by Fabrizio Adriano Neri and filmed live in Rome performing an original hymn composed by Enzo De Rosa exclusively for this film.

-The film has screened at St. Ita Catholic Church, St. Peter's Catholic Church in the Loop, Our Lady of Mount Carmel Church, Assumption Catholic Church (where Mother Cabrini prayed and established Assumption School), and Holy Name Cathedral in Chicago; St. Raphael the Archangel Catholic Church in Old Mill Creek, Illinois; St. James Cathedral in Seattle, Washington (where Mother Cabrini received her American citizenship in 1909 and founded a school, orphanage and hospital); St. Frances Xavier Cabrini Church in Yucaipa, California in honor of the parish's 70th anniversary; for the Italian Catholic Federation's Annual Mass & Pilgrimage at the Mother Cabrini Shrine in Burbank, California; St. Jerome Catholic Church in Fort Lauderdale, Florida during its Spanish-language Novena to Mother Cabrini; at St. Frances Cabrini Catholic Church in Omaha, Nebraska in honor of Mother Cabrini's Feast Day; and the Canadian Museum of Immigration at Pier 21 -- the historic port of entry for immigrants to Canada between 1928 and 1971 -- in Halifax, Nova Scotia.
+The film has screened at St. Ita Catholic Church, St. Peter's Catholic Church in the Loop, Our Lady of Mount Carmel Church, Assumption Catholic Church (where Mother Cabrini prayed and established Assumption School), and Holy Name Cathedral in Chicago; St. Raphael the Archangel Catholic Church in Old Mill Creek, Illinois; St. Procopius Benedictine Abbey in Lisle, Illinois; St. James Cathedral in Seattle, Washington (where Mother Cabrini received her American citizenship in 1909 and founded a school, orphanage and hospital); St. Frances Xavier Cabrini Church in Yucaipa, California in honor of the parish's 70th anniversary; for the Italian Catholic Federation's Annual Mass & Pilgrimage at the Mother Cabrini Shrine in Burbank, California; St. Jerome Catholic Church in Fort Lauderdale, Florida during its Spanish-language Novena to Mother Cabrini; at St. Frances Cabrini Catholic Church in Omaha, Nebraska and at St. Frances Cabrini Catholic Church in Savannah, Georgia in honor of Mother Cabrini's Feast Day; and the Canadian Museum of Immigration at Pier 21 -- the historic port of entry for immigrants to Canada between 1928 and 1971 -- in Halifax, Nova Scotia.

 The film was chosen as an Official Selection at the 2018 Catholic Film Festival in Seoul, South Korea, and broadcast in its entirety by the Catholic Peace Broadcasting Company, Korea's major Catholic TV Channel.

 Frances Xavier Cabrini: The People's Saint has been touring the U.S., Canada and Europe, with the goal of sharing Mother Cabrini's timeless humanitarian message.
-Since Covid-19, it is being offered as an online film showing that raises funds for parishes.
+Since Covid-19, it is being offered both in person and online.

 "I can do all things through Christ who strengthens me."